The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Finer results for linearly constrained problems

 \subsection{Linearly constrained problems}

-For concreteness, we focus below on linearly constrained problems: the structural configurations outlined in the previous examples are there more prominent.
-To simplify the presentation, we identify $\pspace$ with $\R^{\nCoords}$ endowed with the Euclidean scalar product $\braket{\cdot}{\cdot}$, and we do not distinguish between primal and dual vectors (meaning in particular that the distinction between normal and polar cones are likewise blurred).
+For concreteness, we focus below on linearly constrained problems where the different convergence behaviors outlined in the previous examples can be characterized in a precise manner.
+To lighten notation, we identify $\pspace$ with $\R^{\nCoords}$ endowed with the Euclidean scalar product $\braket{\cdot}{\cdot}$, and we will not distinguish between primal and dual vectors (so the distinction between normal and polar cones is likewise blurred).